 - it’s a skinny chicken pot pie!
 Way lighter in calories than using traditional pie crust

 - the ingredients are either in your pantry or waiting to be picked up on the way home from work!

-My adaption shows you how to make it in your cast iron skillet, and use puff pastry as a top crust!
-I love to bake using my cast iron skillets – if you don’t have one, head to the nearest store – or over to my STORE, and buy one.
+My adaption shows you how to make your chicken pot pie with puff pastry in a cast iron skillet, and use puff pastry as a top crust!
+I love to bake using my cast iron skillets – if you don’t have one, check out the link below – and buy one.

 I think chicken pot pie is the number one choice of savory pies – You can make it in a number of ways and sizes.
-Mini pot pies are perfect for a quick meal.
+Mini chicken pot pies are perfect for a quick meal.

-I remember buying chicken pot pies in bulk from a famous frozen food store, they were convenient, but really didn’t have much flavor.
+I remember buying chicken pies in bulk from a famous frozen food store, they were convenient, but really didn’t have much flavor.

 Host a Chicken Pot Pie Baking Party!

-Something that is fun to do and ultimately saves time and money is to gather a few friends and schedule a Saturday to have a Pot Pie Baking Party.
+Something that is fun to do and ultimately saves time and money is to gather a few friends and schedule a Saturday to have a Pie Baking Party.

 • You offer to organize the ingredients and do the shopping.